 Mission Bio, Inc., the pioneer in high-throughput single-cell DNA and multi-omics analysis, today announced extended capabilities for Tapestri Designer, the first-ever automated, cloud-based tool for designing targeted single-cell DNA custom panels.
-Now with applications across mouse genomes and CRISPR editing, the product's easy to use, AI-powered, self-service interface reduces design time for custom panels from weeks to just minutes to help accelerate cell and gene therapy.
+Now with applications across mouse genomes and

 In order to realize the potential of gene editing technologies and CRISPR-based therapies, it's critical to have tools to track the intended DNA edits, along with measuring what unintended changes may have also occurred.
 Similarly, in the development of new treatments, leveraging model organisms, like mouse models, provides the opportunity to test possible therapeutic agents and evaluate their precise effects in preclinical drug development phases.

-œWith Tapestri Designer, research teams have the flexibility to quickly and easily target relevant regions of interest at the single-cell level -- keeping analysis simple and cost-effective -- while increasing speed and efficiency for high-impact applications, explained Anup Parikh, Ph.D., VP of Software and Informatics at Mission Bio. œWith these extended capabilities, we're further supporting cell and gene therapy applications across academia and pharma to accelerate more precise, impactful treatments to market.
+With Tapestri Designer, research teams have the flexibility to quickly and easily target relevant regions of interest at the single-cell level -- keeping analysis simple and cost-effective -- while increasing speed and efficiency for high-impact applications, explained Anup Parikh, Ph.D., VP of Software and Informatics at Mission Bio.
+With these extended capabilities, we're further supporting cell and gene therapy applications across academia and pharma to accelerate more precise, impactful treatments to market.

 The Tapestri Platform is the first and only single-cell multi-omic platform capable of detecting DNA and protein changes simultaneously from the same cell, and Tapestri Designer has already been used to design hundreds of custom panels across a variety of cancer applications.
 The update extends the best-in-class Tapestri Designer to further support researchers with: